 Prevention and outlook

 Palmoplantar psoriasis tends to be a long-term condition.
-There is no cure, but combination therapies can lessen symptoms.
+There is no cure, but treatment can help control symptoms.

 Since genetic factors are likely to play a role, it can be difficult to prevent psoriasis, but the following may help:

 - limiting alcohol consumption

 - reducing direct exposure to detergents and chemical